 It’s an honor to be in an area that works diligently to safeguard and share our history.
 From Abraham Lincoln crossing over the Ohio River and spending 14 years here, to the whimsical town name of Santa Claus, the history here tells a story.

-In honor of International Museum Day, make plans to explore this destination’s unique past during your next visit.
+Make plans to explore this destination’s unique past during your next visit.

 Three Nearby Museums: